10 Uses for Covert Video to Build Your Bottom Line

 Whatever form of covert cameras are being used in a business, I also recommend connecting them to either a Network Video Recorder (NVR) or a networkable DVR (Digital Video Recorder), mainly for remote monitoring.

-Remote monitoring allows owners, managers and investigators to watch activities in the comfort of a recliner or even on a cell phone while parked just outside the business.
+Remote monitoring allows owners, managers and investigators in Wichita, KS to watch activities in the comfort of a recliner or even on a cell phone while parked just outside the business.
 Crime never happens at an ideal time, and as any business owner knows ' the criminals typically wait until you have left the premises.

 Having real-time access to your cameras will provide you with peace of mind, and the opportunity to respond to any wrongdoing immediately.